Dragon's Lair

 - 38 % negative mentions

 The music in the game is generally praised for its epic quality and nostalgic charm, contributing to an enchanting atmosphere alongside the visuals.
-However, some users noted issues with laggy sound effects and a lack of consistent music, which detracted from the overall experience.
-Despite these criticisms, the soundtrack and sound design are often described as pleasing and integral to the game's appeal.
+However, some users noted issues with laggy sound effects and a lack of consistent quality in the soundtrack, which detracted from the overall experience.
+Despite these criticisms, the combination of music, sound, and visuals is often described as a magnificent representation of early digital gaming.

 “This game is exactly how I remembered it, with beautiful cartooning, colors, cut scenes, and excellent music and voice acting.”

-“The mechanics can be too easy (or too hard if you, like me, don't remember the right moves!!) but the characters, music, sounds, and visuals are a magnificent opera of the early age of digital computer gaming.”
+“The characters, music, sounds, and visuals are a magnificent opera of the early age of digital computer gaming.”

 “The lack of music and quality sound is grating.”